Max von Sydow: Awards and nominations

 He was nominated for two Academy Awards, for his performances in Bille August's Pelle the Conqueror (1987) and Stephen Daldry's Extremely Loud & Incredibly Close (2011).
 At the age of 82, von Sydow was one of the oldest Oscar acting nominees.
-He also received two Golden Globe Awards nominations as well as two Primetime Emmy Awards nominations.
-In 1982 he received the Best Actor prize at the Venice International Film Festival for his performance in Flight of the Eagle.
-He was also the winner of 3 Guldbagge Awards and received a festival trophy from the Cannes Film Festival in 2004.
+He received two Golden Globe Awards nominations and two Primetime Emmy Awards nominations.

+In 1982, he received the Best Actor prize at the Venice International Film Festival for his performance in Flight of the Eagle.
+He was the winner of 3 Guldbagge Awards and received a festival trophy from the Cannes Film Festival in 2004.